Tarsolan/Tarsolan/README.md

 ### Hi there, I'm Alex! 👋
 Check out my portfolio at www.aridgeleyportfolio.ca!

+Currently a Remote Support Engineer with West Highland Support Services.

-Currently a Software Development student at Keyin College Learning several different languages - Python, Java, Javascript, and more!
+I am a graduate of the Software Development program at Keyin College.
+I am trained in several different languages - Python, Java, Javascript, and more!
-Training in React development!
+Skilled in React development!

-Open to work!

 Feel free to connect with me on LinkedIn!